 Led by a Matron, the nursing team provide round-the-clock care to support clients in areas such as general wellbeing, nutrition, tissue viability, continence, managing medication, behaviour and emotional wellbeing.
 The ultimate goal is enhanced quality of life for the client and their family.

 These newly established services support the client in achieving a timely discharge and reduced length of stay through a phased return home, and provide rehabilitation and support services to clients already living at home.
 Clients supported via these services may have received rehabilitation at Peartree House, a similar facility, or in hospital.
 Some clients may already be at home and suffered a deterioration in function requiring a period of rehabilitation and support.

-Both services are provided over five days a week and are based on an agreed number of sessions and person-centred goals.
+Both services are provided over 5 days per week and will be based on an agreed number of sessions and person-centred goals.

-These services provide bespoke and flexible rehabilitation and support packages by our skilled and experienced inter-disciplinary team based at Peartree House.
+These services will provide bespoke and flexible rehabilitation and support packages by our skilled and experienced multi-disciplinary team based at Peartree House.
 This brings unrivalled opportunities to problem-solve any challenges.

-We ensure that all of our staff are fully skilled in managing the care, support and therapy plans of people with complex neurological and physical needs.
-All staff are required to work in the inpatient service first to consolidate their knowledge into practice in order to deliver the best possible service to our clients in the community.
+We ensure that all of our staff are fully competent in managing the support and therapy plans of people with complex neurological and physical needs.
+All staff are required to work in the inpatient service first to enable the application of this knowledge into practice in order to deliver the best service possible to our clients in the community.